Intrinsic momentum transport driven by almost-rational surfaces in tokamak plasmas: Analytic proof

 There were only four physical mechanisms known to break this symmetry \cite{PeetersMomTransOverview2011}: up-down asymmetry in the magnetic geometry, rotation, rotation shear, and higher-order effects in $\rho_{\ast} \ll 1$.
 Unfortunately, only one of these appears plausible in future power plants.
 The higher-order effects in $\rho_{\ast} \ll 1$, by definition, should weaken in larger machines.
 Moreover, both rotation and rotation shear will only act after something else initiates plasma rotation.
-Rotation driven by the remaining mechanism, up-down asymmetry, has been experimentally observed \cite{CamenenPRLExp2010} and optimized numerically \cite{BallElongTri2016, SunMomTransportLetter2024}.
+Rotation driven by the remaining mechanism, up-down asymmetry, has been experimentally observed \cite{CamenenPRLExp2010} and optimized numerically \cite{BallElongTri2016, SunMomTransportLetter2025}.
 However, creating substantially up-down asymmetric magnetic surfaces is difficult for nearly all existing tokamaks.

-Past works focused on the symmetry properties of the GK equations themselves (i.e. \eqref{eq:GKeq} and \eqref{eq:QNeq}).
+Past works focused on the symmetry properties of the GK equations themselves (i.e. \eqref{eq:GKeq} and \eqref{eq:QNeq} in Appendix A).
 Here we will focus on the GK {\it boundary conditions}.
 Note that, while we will write the boundary conditions (and subsequent proof) for $\phi$, they can be formulated analogously for $h_{s}$.
 In the radial and binormal directions, a solution to the GK model, $\phi_{1} \left( x,y,z \right)$, must satisfy

 where $L_{x}$ and $L_{y}$ are the radial and binormal domain widths respectively.
-In the binormal direction, this reflects the physical toroidal periodicity of the plasma.
+In the binormal direction, this can reflect the physical toroidal periodicity of the plasma.
+Indeed, the most straightforward way to faithfully model the real topology of a device is to set $L_{y}$ to the full magnetic surface width (as we will in the next section).
 However, radial periodicity is only justified because, in the local limit, turbulence must be {\it statistically} identical on both domain boundaries.
 Thus, any radial self-interaction is unphysical and must be eliminated by making the box larger, while binormal self-interaction can be physical (if $L_{y}$ is chosen appropriately \cite{VolcokasUltraLongEddies2023}).

 In the parallel direction, $\phi_{1} \left( x,y,z \right)$ must satisfy the ``twist-and-shift'' boundary condition \cite{BeerBallooningCoordinates1995},